Partner Strategy14 min read

 Clearly define the rules that govern how partners interact with each other and with your direct sales team.
 Common rules of engagement include:

-• How deal conflicts between partners are resolved (first to register wins)
+• How deal conflicts between partners are resolved (first to register the introduction wins)

-• Which accounts or territories are reserved for direct sales vs. open to partners
+• Which accounts or territories are reserved for your own outreach vs. open to partners

-• How partner-sourced deals are handed off to your sales team (if applicable)
+• How partner-sourced introductions are handed off and who owns the sales conversation

-• Commission split rules when multiple partners contribute to a deal
+• Referral fee split rules when multiple partners contribute to a deal

 Document these rules clearly and share them during onboarding.
 Ambiguity in rules of engagement is the fastest way to create partner frustration and conflict.